Unlocking Opportunities: South Australia’s Skilled Occupation List for Migrants

 South Australia regularly updates its skilled occupation list and nomination criteria to align with workforce needs, so applicants are encouraged to check the official Skilled & Business Migration website for the latest details.

-- Having an occupation listed on the Skilled Occupation List (SOL).
+• Occupation: Your occupation must be listed on the Skilled Occupation List (SOL) for South Australia.

-- Demonstrating at least Competent English proficiency (e.g., IELTS 6.0 or equivalent).
+• English Proficiency: Applicants must demonstrate at least Competent English (e.g., IELTS 6.0 or equivalent).

 Note: For the most up-to-date information, refer to the Department of Home Affairs Subclass 190 visa webpage.